How Long Can a Medical Certificate Cover?

 Review certificates and “follow-up required” planning

 A common and sensible approach is a short initial certificate with a planned review.
-This is especially normal when the clinician can't fully predict recovery at the first consult.
+This is especially normal when the clinician cannot fully predict recovery at the first consult.
 It allows the clinician to reassess symptoms, confirm there are no complications, and decide whether ongoing time off is clinically appropriate.

 From a patient perspective, review certificates can feel inconvenient, but they often protect you.
 If a serious issue is developing, a planned review increases the chance it is detected earlier.
 It also keeps the certificate defensible and aligned with the clinician's ongoing assessment.